 COMMITMENT.
-The progression of fertility drugs is treating many of the conditions that cause male and female infertility.
-Medicine or hormone treatments are often used at the LIV Fertility Center in Puerto Vallarta for in vitro fertilization and other assisted reproductive technologies.
+Fertility drugs treat many of the conditions that cause male and female infertility.
+Here at the LIV Fertility Center in Puerto Vallarta, fertility medicines are used for in vitro fertilization and other assisted reproductive procedures.

-Clomid.
-This medication causes eggs to mature and ovulate in women who ordinarily do not ovulate on their own.
+Ovulation-inducing medications cause eggs to mature and ovulate in women who do not ovulate on their own.

-Gonadotropins.
-(Gonal F®, Follistim®, Menopur®, Luveris®) These medications help to stimulate the growth of ovarian follicles.
-They are given subcutaneously (underneath the skin) with very thin/short needles.
-Once the ovarian follicles are thought to be mature, a final trigger shot (Ovidrel) will be administered to cause the egg(s) to be released.
+These medicines help stimulate the growth of ovarian follicles (fluid-filled sacs where eggs grow).
+They are given subcutaneously (underneath the skin) usually using a very thin/short needle.
+Once the ovarian follicles become mature, a final trigger shot will be administered to stimulate the release of the mature egg(s).

 Administration of Fertility Drugs

-Each couple or individual is responsible for the administration of their medications that are necessary for ovarian stimulation.
-The majority of couples/individuals undergoing IVF learn how to administer their own injections, whether it is the partner or yourself giving the injection.
+Each couple or individual undergoing fertility treatment is responsible for the administration of their own medications.
+Prior to the treatment, our team will help you learn how to administer your injections, whether it is you or your partner who is giving them.

-The fertility video above provides instruction to help patients properly give their own injections.
+The fertility video above provides instructions on how to properly give yourself a shot.